 Property damage covers the cost of repairing or replacing your vehicle.
 This includes the vehicle’s fair market value if it’s totaled beyond repair.

-Emotional distress and psychological injuries are also recoverable.
+Emotional distress and psychological injuries are also potentially recoverable.
 Many accident victims experience anxiety, depression, or post-traumatic stress following serious accidents.
-These injuries deserve compensation.
+These injuries may warrant compensation.

 Permanent disability or disfigurement from accident injuries can significantly impact your life.
-Scarring, loss of limb function, or other permanent changes warrant substantial compensation.
+Scarring, loss of limb function, or other permanent changes can support substantial compensation claims.

 Florida’s No-Fault Insurance System and Your Rights